-The 434th legislative session is now underway.
-This session we will continue to work to strengthen the state’s economic outlook, to create and preserve jobs, invest in education and continue to maintain our high quality of life here in Maryland.
+The 436th legislative session is now underway.
+As Majority Leader it is my job to guide the members as we work to strengthen the state’s economic outlook, to create and preserve jobs, invest in education and continue to maintain our high quality of life here in Maryland.

-Maryland’s schools have once again been recognized as among the top in the nation.
-As chair of the influential Education Subcommittee I will continue to strive to make our K-12 system nation-leading for all kids.
+Maryland’s schools remain nation-leading.
+As chair of the influential Education Subcommittee I will continue to strive to make our K-12 system accessible to all kids.

 If you have any suggestions during the session, please do not hesitate to get in touch.